No matter if you're an experienced camper, or are just starting out, there's nothing like a sudden rain shower to make you miss your home comforts.

 The answer to this question will depend on your camping experience levels, and also your personal preferences.

 Those who are new to camping may not have the correct supplies for staying dry in adverse weather.
 It's vital to have items such as a ground cloth, wet-weather clothing, and a tent porch or marquee.
 This will boost your experience, and also keep your belongings safe.
+Knowing how to clean your tent properly after a wet trip will be useful too.

 More experienced campers may be able to enjoy camping in much heavier rain, but it's important to keep an eye on the weather forecast in order to stay safe.
 Generally, anything up to one inch of rain per hour should be manageable, but anything more is likely to become unpleasant or unsafe.